CountGD++: Generalized Prompting for Open-World Counting: Experiments

 \subsection{Datasets \& Metrics}

 \textbf{Datasets.} FSC-147~\cite{m_Ranjan-etal-CVPR21} is the standard open-world counting dataset covering 147 classes and 6135 images with 7-3731 objects per image.
 FSCD-147~\cite{c_detr} adds bounding boxes to the validation and test sets of FSC-147.
 PrACo~\cite{mind_the_prompt} is a counting benchmark constructed from images in FSC-147.
 It introduces the `Negative Label Test' to evaluate counting models when the target object is not in the image, and the `Mosaic Test' to evaluate counting models in the multi-class setting.
-We also test our model without any fine-tuning on the ShanghaiTech crowd counting dataset~\cite{Zhang_2016_CVPR} (498 images with 9-2256 humans per image), Blood Cell Detection dataset for counting red and white blood cells~\cite{blood_cell_detection} (100 microscopic images with 11-33 cells from a peripheral blood smear), the Fruits subset of OmniCount-191~\cite{omnicount} (303 images with 3-6 instances of 8 different fruits per image), and the PairTally~\cite{nguyen2025pairtally} Benchmark for fine-grained object counting (681 dense images (e.g., 200+ instances) of mixed objects with subtle differences).
+We also test our model without any fine-tuning on the ShanghaiTech crowd counting dataset~\cite{Zhang_2016_CVPR} (498 images with 9-2256 humans per image), Blood Cell Detection dataset for counting red and white blood cells~\cite{blood_cell_detection} (100 microscopic images with 11-33 cells from a peripheral blood smear), the Fruits subset of OmniCount-191~\cite{omnicount} (303 images with 3-6 instances of 8 different fruits per image), the CARPK~\cite{Hsieh2017DroneBasedOC} test set (459 aerial drone images of cars with 2-188 cars per image), and the PairTally~\cite{nguyen2025pairtally} Benchmark for fine-grained object counting (681 dense images (e.g., 200+ instances) of mixed objects with subtle differences).
 We additionally test adding pseudo-exemplars to CountVid~\cite{countvid} on the Science-Count (Crystals) benchmark of VideoCount containing 7 videos with 10-154 dynamic crystals rapidly forming in x-ray videos.
-Results on PairTally and further details on the choice of datasets are in the appendix.
+Results on PairTally and CARPK and further details on the choice of datasets are in the appendix.

 \textbf{Metrics.} To evaluate counting accuracy in images, we use the image-based Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) from~\cite{countvid, AminiNaieni23, Liu22, countgd}.
 To evaluate detection accuracy in images, following~\cite{countvid, c_detr, Pelhan_2024_NeurIPS, dave}, the mean average precision over thresholds 0.5 to 0.95 (AP) and the average precision at the IoU threshold of 0.5 (AP50) are used.
 The Normalized Mean of Negative predictions (NMN), Positive Class Count Nearness (PCCN), Counting Precision (CntPr), and Counting Recall (CntR) introduced in \cite{mind_the_prompt} are also reported on the PrACo Benchmark.
 For counting in videos, we use the video-based MAE and RMSE defined in~\cite{countvid}.